Are wives partly to blame for hindering communication in marriage?

 So here are a few things you might be doing wrong, the reason your husband may have closed his heart to what matters to you.

-Please note: I am not saying you are wrong to have and communicate your expectations, as long as they are healthy.
+Please note: I am not saying you are wrong to have and communicate your healthy expectations.
 The focus today is to learn how to ask right so that you up your chances of being heard!

-6 reasons your husband may have closed his heart to what matters to you;
+6 ways wives hinder communication and the reason your husband may have closed his heart to what matters to you;

 1. You ask a miss (your tone of voice and body language)